ukparliament/weeknotes.data-search/2018/09/index.md

 Which is a long way of saying that cold has partly stopped play this week.
 But in a way that only makes sense to [808 State show](https://www.808state.com/sounds/808djs.htm) nostalgics.
 Of which [Michael](https://twitter.com/fantasticlife) is one.

-Any road, weeknotes are slightly curtailed this week.
+Any road, weeknotes are slightly curtailed.
 Normal service resumes once our fingers thaw out.

 ### Community